mswgen/oc-updater/README.md

 ## Installation
 This app is supported on macOS only.

-Download the latest version from [release page](https://github.com/mswgen/oc-updater/releases).
+Download the DMG of latest version from [release page](https://github.com/mswgen/oc-updater/releases).

 Mount the disk image and copy OpenCore Updater to /Applications.